 Pre-Medical Scholars BS/MD Early Assurance Program

-In order to qualify for the Pre-medical Early Assurance program with Penn State Hershey College of Medicine, students must apply to Wilkes University by Nov.
-1 of their senior year of high school.
-If minimum prerequisites are met, you will be contacted by the Center for Health Sciences and Student Success for final selection.
+To qualify for the Pre-medical Early Assurance program with Penn State Hershey College of Medicine, you must apply and be admitted to Wilkes University by Oct.
+31 of their senior year of high school.
+It is strongly encouraged that you apply and submit materials by Oct.
+15 to ensure that a decision can be made prior to Oct.
+31.

 PSU-Hershey Medical School & Guthrie Healthcare System, Robert Packer Hospital

 - Students must be a resident of a rural and/or medically underserved area of Pennsylvania.

 - Students must demonstrate a sincere interest in primary care medicine in a rural and/or medically underserved area of Pennsylvania.

 - Students must rank in the top ten (10) percent of their high school graduating class.

 - Students must have completed:

 - Three years of natural sciences including biology, chemistry and physics.

 - Mathematics through trigonometry (calculus is recommended).

 - Students' experiences in human service activities will be considered in determining admission to the program.